‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 So we're, we were, you know, we watched the pilot and she was like, oh, so this started with no consent.

-you know, drop droplets from a chemtrail or whatever it is, but the like the kissing, the like sort of assault nature of those first two infection points or the third and the the fourth infection points, I thought was really interesting because it's like, when you talk about the hive mind and the listeners that we have that are like, hey, man, it would be cruel to rip these people from their pleasant existence inside of the hive mind.
+you know, drop droplets from a chemtrail or whatever it is, but the like the kissing, the like sort of assault nature of those first two infection points or the third and the fourth infection points, I thought was really interesting because it's like when you talk about the hive mind and the listeners that we have that are like, hey, man, it would be cruel to rip these people from their pleasant existence inside of the hive mind.

 And I'm like, but the hive mind,